dpaez/reopen-hyperdrive/readme.md

 ## Current

-`index.js` is emitting an error saying data.json is not found. `ENOENT`
+`index.js` is getting blocked when tries to `writeFile` on an already open hyperdrive.
+Replication seems to be working fine.